 Advanced competency of the language of their specialty; at least one letter of recommendation attesting to that language skill; applicant’s self-evaluation regarding language competency; grounding in a complementary field such as anthropology, history, psychology, sociology

-Application Deadline: January 31 (domestic), January 1 (international)
+Application Deadline: Fall: January 31 (domestic), January 1 (international)

 Main Contact Info: 410-455-2109 (UMBC)